EquosAI/equos-examples/examples/equos-nextjs-integration/README.md

-# Equos NestJS integration example.
+# Equos NextJS integration example.
 This is a nextjs equos integration example app.

 ## Pre Requisistes